 Affiliate Partner’s Fee

-The Affiliate Partner’s Fee equals the commission rate of 20% multiplied by the Subscription Fees for the Company Platform licensed during the first [thirty six (36)] months after such Customer has become a customer.
+The Affiliate Partner’s Fee equals the commission rate of 20% multiplied by the Subscription Fees for the Company Platform licensed during the first thirty six (36) months after such Customer has become a customer.

-For purposes of this Agreement, “Subscription Fees” means the net subscription fees (exclusive of sales tax and after applying any discounts, credits, rebates, adjustments, and shipping, handling, insurance and related transportation costs) for the right to access and use the Company Platform sold by Company to Customer introduced by Affiliate Partner hereunder during the first [thirty six (36)] months after such Customer has become a customer.
+For purposes of this Agreement, “Subscription Fees” means the net subscription fees (exclusive of sales tax and after applying any discounts, credits, rebates, adjustments, and shipping, handling, insurance and related transportation costs) for the right to access and use the Company Platform sold by Company to Customer introduced by Affiliate Partner hereunder during the first thirty six (36) months after such Customer has become a customer.